How to Make Your Makeup Sweat-Proof in a PinchJune 25, 2019

-Have you ever spent thirty minutes applying your makeup until it looks perfect, only to step outside and have it immediately begin melting down your face?
-You may have thought that by the year 2017, with 3D televisions and cars that park themselves, the issue of sweaty makeup would be obsolete.
-Alas, there are some things technology has not been able to fix (yet).
-Makeup.com has put together a guide for how to make your makeup sweat-proof.
+Have you ever spent 30 minutes applying your makeup until it looks perfect, only to step outside and have it immediately begin melting down your face?
+Us too.
+So we decided to put together a quick guide for how to make your makeup sweat-proof.
 You no longer have to worry about undoing all the work you put into your makeup.
-Luckily NYC-based makeup artist Josephine K. has some tips to keep us from throwing in the towel.
-When it comes to making your makeup sweat-proof, you can either prep for the sweat or run with it.
+Luckily NYC-based makeup artist Joping Keo has some tips to keep us from throwing in the towel.
+When it comes to making your makeup sweat-proof, you can either prep for the sweat or run with it — the choice is yours.

 Keo’s first tip is to use a face primer that will not only keep your makeup intact but will also create a barrier for anything to come out or in.”
 Create the perfect canvas with Giorgio Armani Fluid Master Primer.